Tgill1085/Medical_Data_Visualizer/README.md

+09/05/2021

+FreeCodeCamp Data Analysis with Python project that requires NumPy, Pandas, Seaborn, and MatPlotLib to visualize data.
+Also includes Lambda function usage.
+The solution to the project can be found in the medical_data_visualizer.py file, along with the PNGs created under catplot.png and heatmap.png.

 ### Assignment

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.